Students walking on the Brooklyn Bridge,

-Pre-Academic English Program
+Academic English Program

 Learn Academic Skills Essential For Your Success

 Many international students want to complete a degree in the U.S., but are concerned about their English proficiency and cultural differences.
 Success in an American university requires a special set of skills.
-The Pre-Academic English programs help you prepare for the American university experience by learning the skills that you will use in your American university degree.
+The Academic English programs help you prepare for the American university experience by learning the skills that you will use in your American university degree.

 Flexible Study Options

-Fall 2022 Pre-Academic English Classes will be held on-campus in New York City, as well as Online (HyFlex*).
+Spring 2024 and Summer 2024 Academic English Classes will be held on-campus in New York City, as well as Online (HyFlex*).

-*Our Online Pre-Academic English courses are delivered in a HyFlex model.
+*Our Online Academic English courses are delivered in a HyFlex model.
 In this model, the course is taught both on-campus and online at the same time by the same faculty member.
 The instructor will be in the classroom and teaching on-campus students while simultaneously live-streaming to remote students.

 High Quality, Innovative Instruction